Christine1204/ableton-smk25-custom-midi-script-configuration/README.md

 ## Customization
 If you're feeling adventurous, you can modify the configuration using the `MIDI_Map` file and the Midisuite app.

-If you make any modifications, please share them with me!
+If you make any modifications, please share them with me, Im curious on how you could improve this.

 ---